tidwall/evio/README.md

 - The `Opened` event will fire when a UDP packet is received from a new remote address.
 - The `Closed` event will fire when the server is shutdown or the `Close` action is explicitly returned from an event.
 - The `Wake` and `Dial` operations are not available to UDP connections.
-- All incoming and outgoing packets are not buffered and sent as single packet.
+- All incoming and outgoing packets are not buffered and sent individually.

 ## More examples